 For years I struggled with my relationship with the apostle Paul.

-Paul often made his citations of the Old Testament more gender inclusive than the originals.
+Paul often made his citations of the Old Testament more gender-inclusive than the original passages.

-In a 2001 article titled “Do Gender Sensitive Translations Distort Scripture?
-Not Necessarily”, Darrell Bock suggests that the Holy Spirit often inspired New Testament writers to change Old Testament texts to more clearly communicate God’s message and intentions.
-Many of the examples he uses to make his point come from the letters of Paul.
+In a 2001 article titled “Do Gender-Sensitive Translations Distort Scripture?
+Not Necessarily”, Darrell Bock suggests that the Holy Spirit often inspired New Testament writers to change Old Testament texts to communicate God’s message and intentions more clearly.
+Many of the examples Bock uses to make his point come from the letters of Paul.

 “[The apostle Paul] has taken the third-person singular (“he will be a son to me”) and rewritten it… in terms that expand the masculine “son” into both genders..The least we can say is that the apostle himself does not think that Hebrew singulars must be rendered by Greek singulars, or that Hebrew “son” should never be rendered by the Greek ‘sons and daughters.’
 No one, I think, would quickly charge Paul with succumbing to a feminist agenda”.
 (Carson, 1998, p.
 20)